pyslm.analysis Package

 ModelValidator()

-ModelValidator takes the pyslm.geometry data structures such as a list of Layer and Model and validates their input for consistency when utilised together to form a build file prior to exporting using libSLM.
+ModelValidator takes the data structures in pyslm.geometry such as a list of Layer and Model and validates their input for consistency when utilised together to form a machine build file prior to exporting using libSLM.

 PointsGeometry([mid, bid, coords])